rilieo/oogle-unphotos/README.md

   - The uploaded photo is saved in the database.
   - The user can see the uploaded photo in their library.
 - Exception Handling:
-  - The system must verify that the uploaded photo does not exceed a size limit and the type of file uploaded is supported.
+  - The system must verify that the uploaded photo does not exceed a size limit and the type of file is supported.

 ### Use Case 2: Playing Tile Puzzle
 - Description: